 Whether you are undergoing lumpectomy (and saving the breast) or total mastectomy (and removing the breast) for breast cancer or other breast tumors, reconstruction at the same time as the cancer surgery is usually the best option for restoring a natural and symmetric breast to maintain your sense of wellness, natural appearance and femininity while avoiding postoperative self-consciousness about your appearance or discomfort due to asymmetry and scarring.

-Dr. Oren Lerman performs all of the most advanced breast reconstruction techniques to restore the way you look and feel after breast cancer surgery.
+Dr. Oren Lerman in Manhattan, NY, performs all of the most advanced breast reconstruction techniques to restore the way you look and feel after breast cancer surgery.

 Why should you choose Dr. Lerman for your reconstructive surgery?